 Cadair Idris Minffordd Path Route Guide

-From the Dôl Idris Car Park, you’ll want to go through the kissing gate at the far end of the car park near to the toilets.
+From the Dôl Idris Car Park, go through the kissing gate at the far end of the car park near to the toilets.
 Turn right along a gravel path lined with trees that leads across a river to another gate.

 Once through the gate turn left, passing the tea room and visitor centre.
-Turn right at the footpath sign, following pointers for Cadair Idris, and go through the wooden gate to begin the ascent.
+Turn right at the footpath sign, following pointers for Cadair Idris, and go through the wooden gate to begin the short but challenging ascent.

 Follow the steeply rising path through the woods and passed Nant Cadair falls.
 The Minffordd Path follows the waterfalls for a short way and it makes for some pretty scenery.

-Continue through the woods until you reach a split in the path.
+Continue through the woods until you reach a junction with the Mynydd Moel track.
 Keep left and follow the path through the valley with the mountains rising on your right.
 Here the path levels out which gives some much needed respite before the next part of the climb.

 This was one of my favourite parts of the hike because you now get to experience the mountains opening up before you, with the ridge line of Mynydd Moel rising up to your right.
-Follow the path through the valley until you reach some large boulders overlooking the beautiful Cwm Cau tarn, or lake.
+Follow the path through the valley until you reach some large boulders overlooking the beautiful Cwm Cau tarn (lake).

-Hear the path forks again.
-The right fork will take you down to the lake.
+Here the path forks again.
+The fork going off to the right will take you down to the lake.
 If it’s a warm day and you have time for a detour, enjoy a swim in the tarn surrounded by jaw-dropping scenery!
-If not, follow the path to the left and begin the second steep ascent.
-From down here, the ridge line that towers above Cwm Cau looks daunting and precipitous, but in actuality, when you reach the top, the path is wide and fairly safe.
+If not, follow the path to the left and begin the second steep ascent towards the ridge line.
+From down here, the ridge line that towers above Cwm Cau looks daunting and precipitous, but when you reach the top, the path is actually wide and fairly safe.

-Continue climbing and you’ll enjoy sweeping views out to the ocean and Talyllyn pass and lake below.
+Continue climbing and enjoy the sweeping rugged views out to the ocean and Talyllyn pass and lake below.
 Here the path levels out for a while until you start to climb steadily along a scrambly section of ascent up to Craig Cwm Amarch.
-As we hiked the Cadair Idris Minffordd Path in good weather, we didn’t find this section a problem at all, but in poor weather such as snow and ice, it may be difficult, so tread carefully.
+As we hiked the Cadair Idris Minffordd Path in good weather, we didn’t find this section too difficult, but in poor weather such as snow and ice, it could be treacherous.

 From here, the next stretch of the trail is quite undulating.
 It can be a little hard to follow as it’s not always clearly defined but you can make out the general direction on a clear day.
-On a very misty day, the only way to follow the path correctly may be via a compass!
-Although it would be a shame to hike this route on a misty day and miss on out the epic scenery.
+On a very misty day, the only way to follow the path correctly may be via a compass or smartphone app such as OS Maps.

-Follow the ridge line up and down until you reach your next summit and trig point of Cadair Idris.
+Follow the ridge line until you reach your next summit and trig point of Cadair Idris.
 You’ll notice a large stone shelter nearby, which is always worth noting in case of bad weather.

-Once you’ve reached the summit of Cadair Idris, you can either go back the way you came, or complete the Minffordd Path via a circular route.
+Once you’ve reached the summit of Cadair Idris, you can either go back the way you came, or complete the Minffordd Path circular route.
 We opted for the circular route to enjoy the scenery from a different angle.

-The descent is steep so you’ll be back at your car in no time, but also worth noting that there are a lot of large boulders and loose rocks that can be very slippery in wet weather, so take your time and take care not to fall.
-We followed the fence line so we had something to hold on to but we felt like we may have veered off the intended path somewhat accidentally, so do keep your wits about you.
+The descent is steep and the scrambly sections can be unpleasant especially in wet weather, so take your time.
+We followed the fence line so we had something to hold on to but we felt like we may have veered off the Minffordd Path accidentally.

-What to wear for hiking the Cadair Idris Minffordd Path
+What Should I Wear to Hike the Cadair Idris Minffordd Path?

 We were fortunate enough to have clear skies and sunshine when we reached the top of Cadair Idris, which meant we could enjoy beautiful panoramic views all around.
-However, on our descent, the weather changed very quickly with mist and rain coming almost out of nowhere, transforming the loose rocks and path into a treacherous slippery challenge.
-Fortunately, we had all our hiking gear with us so were well kitted out for whatever the weather might throw at us.
-If you’re planning on hiking the Minffordd Path to Cadair Idris, be sure to pack or wear the following items:
+However, on our descent, the weather changed very quickly with mist and rain coming out of nowhere, transforming the loose rocks and path into a treacherous slippery challenge.
+Fortunately, we had prepared well and had the right footwer and clothing.

-- Good walking shoes – either hiking boots, or comfortable trainers with good grip
+- Robust walking shoes – hiking boots, or comfortable walking trainers with good grip

 - Waterproof coat/jacket

-- Layers – wear layers you can remove/add as your body temperature increases/decreases
+- Warm layers – wear layers you can remove/add as your body temperature increases/decreases

 Although the Minffordd path to the summit of Cadair Idris is clearly defined and isn’t very dangerous, mountain hiking can come with its own challenges.
-As mentioned above, the weather can change almost instantly, so ensure you’re always prepared and have checked the forecast.
+As mentioned above, the weather can change almost instantly, so make sure you check the forecast in advance and dress accordingly.

 It’s your responsibility to ensure you are fully prepared.
-Take plenty of water, a water filter or water purification tablets, high calorie snacks and ensure someone knows where you are going to be walking, just in case.
+Carry plenty of water, a water filter or water purification tablets, high calorie snacks and always make sure someone at home knows where you will be walking, just in case of an emergency.